nio-blocks/merge_streams/README.md

 ----------
 - expiration (timedelta) - length of time to store signal before dropping it
 - notify once (bool) - remove signal from block after it is notified
+- group_by (str) - signals from the two inputs are merged by group

 Dependencies
 ------------